88-degrees/Book-of-Changes/appendix02s2.md

 Line 3 responding, and alone of all the strong lines responding to 6, may appear at first irresolute, and not prepared for decided measures; but 1 in the end' its subject does what is required of him.

 The contiguity of line 5 to the divided 6, is supposed to have some bad effect on its subject, so that while he does what his central position requires, it is not without an effort.
-'If a man,' says Khăng-žze, 'cherish a single illicit desire in his mind, he has left the right way.
+'If a man,' says [Guǎnzǐ](https://en.wikipedia.org/wiki/Guanzi_(text)), 'cherish a single illicit desire in his mind, he has left the right way.
 The admonition here conveyed is deep.'

 322:XLIV Wind, blowing all-under the sky, penetrates everywhere, and produces its natural effect; and it is a good application of this phenomenon that follows; but it has nothing to do with the meaning of [**Gòu ䷫**](e5a7a4gou.md) and the interpretation of the hexagram, as taught in the Text.
 The [**Kāngxī**](https://en.wikipedia.org/wiki/Kangxi_Dictionary) editors perceive this, and deal with the Symbolism after a method of their own, on which it is unnecessary to enter.